The Science of Likability lists 27 principles of likability taken from 27 social sciences studies.

-I enjoyed “The science of Likability”, but I also found some drawback in the way it generalized some of the studies.
+I enjoyed “The science of Likability”, but I also found some drawbacks in the way it generalized some of the studies.

 In my opinion “The Science of Likability” perfectly represents why science without a good grasp and understanding of human nature can be misleading.